risk-first/website/_posts/2020-01-15-3d-Programming.md

 ![Redstone Computer](/images/posts/minecraft/computer.jpg)

+Or, you can try to implement [Minecraft in Minecraft]:

 ## 2D Programming

 How many dimensions does normal programming have?
 Generally speaking, when we program, we use a fixed-width font, so that we are manipulating a 2D array of text characters.
 So arguably, we're 2D programming.